2016 Brussels bombings: Perpetrators

 Still from CCTV footage showing Najim Laachraoui (left), Ibrahim El Bakraoui (centre), and Mohamed Abrini (right).

 Profiles

 A total of five attackers took bombs into the airport and metro, with three of them dying in suicide bombings and the remaining two, who left without detonating their bombs, arrested sixteen days later.
-All five had also been involved in the planning and organization of the November 2015 Paris attacks.
+All five had also been involved in the planning and organisation of the November 2015 Paris attacks.
 They were identified and named as: